henrietta-k/adapt-learning-wiki/Accessibility-v3-→-v4.md

 #### Readability, focus and seeking forward
 It is sometimes necessary to move browser tab focus (and hence the screen reader cursor), either to return the user to a previous location or to assist in the navigation of more complicated content presentations, such as accessing the non-active items in a narrative component.

 The Adapt Framework can be reasonably modified and contains some complicated or changing user interface sequences.
 Programmatically assigning focus to an element that may become disabled or removed (due to user interaction or developer modification) will cause the screen reader cursor to drop to the document body instead.
-When the focus and screen reader cursor drops to the document body unexpectedly, the user loses their place in the document.
-The submit or feedback buttons are good examples of an Adapt Framework user interface which expresses many behavioural variations.
+When the focus and screen reader cursor drop to the document body unexpectedly, the user loses their place in the document.
+The submit and feedback buttons are good examples of an Adapt Framework user interface which expresses many behavioural variations.

 The Adapt Framework has two functions to aid in the allocation of focus, both of which seek forward in the document and assess the readability of elements as they go.